 There are many things adults can do to increase connection and reduce alarm, but the guiding objective should be to bring a child to emotional rest.
-This can be facilitated by coming alongside and conveying a desire to be with them, showing care, reading their needs, and taking the lead in fulfilling them wherever possible.
-For example, being generous with contact and closeness will help them rest better if they are anxious at night-time.
+This can be facilitated by coming alongside and conveying a desire to be with them, to show care and read their needs, and take the lead in fulfilling them wherever possible.
+For example, if they are anxious at night-time, being generous with contact and closeness will help them rest better.
 When a child closes their eyes at night, they are separated from you.
 Bridging this divide can involve telling them about the plans for the following day, staying with them until they fall asleep, or tying invisible strings around your beds to hold you together; if only in your child’s imagination.
 Making room for their alarm and letting them know it’s your job to worry about their sleep—not theirs—can go a long way in helping your child see you as in-charge, and able and willing to care for them.

-If separation discipline is used in the home, it is also necessary to move away from time-outs and punitive consequences to more attachment and developmentally-friendly discipline, such as collecting a child before directing.
-This involves getting into their space in a friendly way, positively interacting with them, engaging in conversation, or paying attention to what they are focusing on, until you can feel the child warm up, start to listen, and want to follow.
+If separation discipline is being used in the home, it is also necessary to move away from time-outs and punitive consequences to more attachment and developmentally-friendly discipline, such as collecting a child before directing.
+This involves getting into their space in a friendly way, interacting with them in a positive manner, engaging in conversation, or paying attention to what they are focusing on, until you can feel the child warm up, start to listen, and want to follow.
 Using structure and routine to help them navigate their day also helps them feel safe.
 Kids who are anxious love ritual because it’s predictable, thus, providing security.

-Tears are the antithesis to alarm because they drain the system and allow rest by neutralizing the associated chemicals.
+Tears are the antithesis to alarm because they serve to drain the system and allow rest by neutralizing the chemicals associated with it.
 One of the most important ways we can bring our children to emotional rest is to facilitate tears when they are up against things that frustrate them.
 From the small things to the big upsets in their life, if an adult is willing to come alongside a child and make room for some tears, this can temporarily reduce restlessness, fear, and agitation.

 To help a child to their tears, we need to meet them with empathy and warmth.
 Focus sincerely on what is upsetting them, despite how small or insignificant it may seem to us.
 Sometimes a parent may become upset by what they hear from a child, but it is best not to show these emotions and to find another adult to debrief with.
 Every child needs to feel confident that they are not too much for their adult to handle, that their feelings aren’t too big or scary to express, and that there is no situation that they won’t receive support with.